allister-grange/GitKeep/README.md

     2) Get the screens nicely passing props to eachother
     3) Start on the integration with GitHub
     4) Conver to this <https://www.npmjs.com/package/@octokit/core>
+    5) One tap on a note expands it out, hold on it to edit it
+    6) On a note there will be a delete icon in the upper right